 If your dog is very sick and dehydration is suspected, then they may need intravenous fluids, which are given via a drip.
 They will be kept in the hospital during this time for monitoring.

 There is no specific treatment for pancreatitis- all therapies are aimed at treating the symptoms.
 Fluids will help counteract dehydration, pain relief will help them feel much more comfortable, and anti-nausea medications will help reduce any vomiting and make them feel more like eating again.
 Antibiotics may also be given to prevent any secondary infections.

 Once your vet is happy that their symptoms are under control and they are eating and drinking again, they will usually be allowed home for you to keep an eye on them there.
 A special diet might be prescribed, which will be low in fat and easy to digest.
 Some dogs that are prone to bouts of pancreatitis may need to stay on this diet long-term, and I always advise owners to avoid giving their dogs any fatty leftovers or table scraps in the future.

 In most cases, dogs will be fine after eating bacon grease.
 Particularly if you act quickly after it happens.
 The prognosis tends to be better for dogs that have only eaten a little amount.
 Dogs that have eaten lots of grease will be much more likely to develop side effects.

 A larger dog can handle greater quantities than a smaller dog.
 So, size is also a factor.
 Also, it is worth noting that some breeds of dogs are much more likely to develop pancreatitis than others.
-Breeds that are seen very commonly for pancreatitis episodes include cocker spaniels, miniature schnauzers, and miniature poodles.
+Breeds that I see very commonly for pancreatitis episodes in clinic include Cocker Spaniels, Miniature Schnauzers, and Miniature Poodles.

 Frequently Asked Questions